Explore Malaysia: Top Holiday Destinations for 2026

 - Book cable car tickets online to skip long queues during high season.

-Pro Tip: When planning your visit, consider search into Langkawi travel guide and booking Langkawi hotels early to snag the best deals, perfect for every budget and style.
+✈️Pro Tip: Before I fly to Langkawi, I consider searching for Langkawi travel guide and booking Langkawi hotels early to snag the best deals, perfect for every budget and style.

-4. Cameron Highlands – Cool Retreat in the Hills
+4. Cameron Highlands – Cool Air and Tea Plantations

 Photo from @Trip.com